1n4r1/1n4r1.github.io/_posts/2019-11-05-Hackthebox-Heystack-Walkthrough.md

 ### 3. Getting Root

-After logged in, try to run "pspy" to display all running process.<br>
+After logged in, try to run "<a href="https://github.com/DominicBreuker/pspy">pspy</a>" to display all running process.<br>
 We can find that "logstash" is running as a root user.
 {% highlight shell %}